- Controlled Drugs and Substances Act (CDSA)

 - Looks too good, i.e. handwriting, format, all fields or patient information completed

-- Prescription appears to be a photocopy and not an original
+- Appears to be a photocopy and not an original

-- There is evidence that the prescription was presented to and not filled by another pharmacy
+- Evidence that the prescription was presented to and not filled by another pharmacy